NZ Taxonomy

 • Prioritising diverse perspectives, including indigenous knowledge and expertise.

-For the Agriculture/Forestry TAG, we sought experts from policy, academia, finance, industry, civil society, and iwi/Māori organisations with sector-specific knowledge.
-These candidates should be able to provide technical insights for developing climate mitigation, adaptation and resilience criteria in the Agriculture and Forestry sector.
+For the TAGs, we seek experts from policy, academia, finance, industry, civil society, and iwi/Māori organisations with sector-specific knowledge.
+These candidates should be able to provide technical insights for developing climate mitigation, adaptation and resilience criteria in their relevant sector.

-CSF made the final selections in consultation with the lead agency, Ministry for the Environment.
+CSF makes the final selections in consultation with the lead agency, Ministry for the Environment.

 Drawing on international experience, financial sector representatives have an important role in ensuring the NZ Taxonomy’s usability, practicality, and impact at the design stage.
 This input is vital to create a fit-for-purpose NZ Taxonomy that will be widely adopted and achieve its intended impact.